Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Discussion

 \subsection{Background rejection in neutrinoless double beta decay experiments}

 A key scientific application of SS/MS discrimination in liquid xenon detectors is the search for $0\nu\beta\beta$ decays of \iso{136}{Xe}, for which the signal is the simultaneous emission of two $\beta$ electrons from the same nucleus with total energy summing to $Q = 2.457$~MeV.
-At these energies, electrons have a typical track length of $\mathcal{O}$(1 mm) in liquid xenon, and therefore the $0\nu\beta\beta$ signals will primarily appear as SS events, with $\sim$10\% that appear as MS events due to the emission of Bremsstrahlung photons from the electron tracks.
-The dominant background near the $0\nu\beta\beta$ $Q$-value in TPC-based experiments is the 2.447~MeV gamma ray emitted by the $\beta$ decay of \iso{214}{Bi}, which comes from the primordial $^{238}$U decay chain and is present at trace levels in detector materials~\cite{XLZD2025_0vbb,nEXO_sensitivity_2018}.
+At these energies, electrons have a typical track length of $\mathcal{O}$(1~mm) in liquid xenon, and therefore the $0\nu\beta\beta$ signals will primarily appear as SS events, with $\sim$10\% that appear as MS events due to the emission of Bremsstrahlung photons from the electron tracks.
+The dominant background near the $0\nu\beta\beta$ $Q$-value in TPC-based experiments is the 2.447~MeV gamma ray emitted in the $\beta$ decay of \iso{214}{Bi}, which comes from the primordial $^{238}$U decay chain and is present at trace levels in detector materials~\cite{XLZD2025_0vbb,nEXO_sensitivity_2018}.
 These gammas have a percent-level probability of direct photoabsorption in xenon, which would deposit all the energy at a single site and would not be easily differentiated from $0\nu\beta\beta$ decays.
 However, most of the time the gamma ray will lose a fraction of its energy by Compton scattering at least once before being fully absorbed, and therefore could be identified as MS events.
-The most important subset of these events are two-scatter events, in which the first scatter deposits the maximum allowed Compton energy, leaving only $\sim$250 keV in the scattered photon.
-Since the mean free path of photons decreases with energy, these events will have a smaller average separation between vertices than the typical gamma event, and thus are the primary background pathology.
+The most important subset of these events are two-scatter events, in which the first scatter deposits the maximum allowed Compton energy, leaving only $\sim$250~keV in the scattered gamma to be photoabsorbed.
+Since the mean free path of gamma rays decreases with energy, these MS2 events will have a small average separation between vertices, and thus are the primary background pathology.